Patrik Schick: 2023–24: Comeback and historic success

 On 30 November 2023, Schick returned from a long-time injury with a goal in a 2–0 away victory against BK Häcken in the 2023–24 Europa League, then went on to score five more goals and provide one assist in six more matches in all competitions.
 On 3 December, he came on as a substitute in the 79th minute and went on to assist a vital goal in the same minute to Victor Boniface against Borussia Dortmund to extend Leverkusen's unbeaten streak.
-On 20 December, he scored a first half hat-trick against VfL Bochum, with the game finishing in a 4–0 victory.
+On 20 December, he scored a first-half hat-trick against VfL Bochum, with the game finishing in a 4–0 victory.

 In March 2024, Schick scored three critical goals to keep Bayer Leverkusen in the Europa League in their round of 16 tie against Qarabağ FK.
 During the first leg in Baku, he scored the equalizing stoppage-time goal for Leverkusen, ending in a 2–2 draw.
 In the following leg, he scored two stoppage-time goals to end the game in a 3–2 victory.
-On 30 March, he scored a stoppage-time winner in a 2–1 victory over Hoffenheim, which secured his club's qualification for the 2024–25 UEFA Champions League group stage on matchday 27.
-On matchday 32 against Eintracht Frankfurt, Schick scored a header in a 5–1 victory for Leverkusen to extend their 48-game unbeaten streak.
-In matchday 33 against Vfl Bochum, Schick scored the opening goal of a 5–0 Leverkusen win, making history as the club's 50th game unbeaten.
-On the final matchday in the Bundesliga season Schick was a part of the first ever unbeaten Bundesliga season with Leverkusen.
-In the DfB-Pokal final against FC Kaiserslautern, Schick helped his team win it to make it a special double trophy winning season, then he prepared for the upcoming Euro 2024.
+On 30 March, he scored a stoppage-time winner in a 2–1 victory over Hoffenheim, which secured his club's qualification for the UEFA Champions League league phase.
+On 5 May, against Eintracht Frankfurt, Schick scored a header in a 5–1 victory for Leverkusen to extend their 48-game unbeaten streak.
+On 12 May, against VfL Bochum, Schick scored the opening goal of a 5–0 Leverkusen win, making history as the club's 50th game unbeaten.
+On 18 May 2024, in the final day of the season Schick was a part of the first ever unbeaten Bundesliga season with Bayer Leverkusen.
+In the DFB-Pokal final Schick helped his team win 1–0 against Kaiserslautern, to make it a special double trophy winning season, then he prepared for the upcoming Euro 2024 tournament.